oracle-livelabs/oci/security-experience/first-experience/first-experience.md

     ![](images/results-table.png "Security assessment results")

+    As well, at the bottom of the page you can see a button to be redirected to Oracle contacts page, in case you want to request an Oracle Security Workshop.

     After a review of the status of your security services enabled in your tenant, you may want to know more about them.
 In order to do that, you can click on the hamburger menu in the top left corner and a menu with different options showing the different security services will appear:

     ![](images/menu.png "Security services in OCI")

     Each section contains a description about each security service and three buttons with the following options:

     *	**Go to OCI Security Service Console**.
 Click here to implement the service manually in the OCI console.
     *	**Go to OCISecurity Service Documentation**.
 Click here to see more detailed information about the service.

     And in the Cloud Guard section, you also have the following button:

     *	**Turn on OCI Cloud Guard**.
 Click here to directly be redirected to Resource Manager service with the corresponding Terraform stack loaded to implement Cloud Guard.

     Pressing this button and see results will be the action performed in the next lab.